peterpwang/predictiveuncertainty/README.md

 # predictiveuncertainty
-Search for predictive uncertainty in deep learning on image classification
+Research for predictive uncertainty in deep learning on image classification